RheinSakatoku/RheinSakatoku/README.md

 EOF

-echo "Установка завершена. Перезагрузите систему."
+echo "Try to execute :3"